 Browse the shops on the historic square of Centerville for a one-of-a-kind gift for a loved one.
 Sample wine at Mystique Vintage & Unique, then take some home for a sweet gift.
 The Gypsy Quarter has a three floors of gifts, including clothing, antiques and home décor.
 Wind down with a meal at Lucile's Steak & Spirits, offering a variety of comfort food in a beautifully renovated setting.

 Eclectic, vintage and antique stores wait for shoppers in the Historic Valley Junction in West Des Moines.
 Browse shops like Hinge for repurposed antiques and vintage items and Heart of Iowa Marketplace for Iowa-made items.
-End the day with pizza at The Tavern Pizza and Pasta and take home wine from Wines of Iowa.
+End the day with pizza at The Tavern Pizza and Pasta.
 Additionally, every Thursday starting in mid-November, Jingle in the Junction offers extended hours from 5 to 9 p.m. to allow visitors more time to find the perfect gift and stroll 5th Street under the glow of over 125,000 lights.

 Located in the heart of Iowa City's Downtown District, you'll find a wide variety of boutiques, art studios, book stores and coffee shops.
 Dulcinea has a great selection of fashion for women of all ages.
 Looking for a special piece of pottery to add to your collection?
 AKAR has a plethora of ceramics, pottery, kitchen supplies and children's gifts.